Journeys vs campaigns: choose the right approach journeys-vs-campaigns

 Adobe Journey Optimizer offers two main ways to reach and engage your customers: Journeys and Campaigns.
-Journeys are designed for real-time, multi-step orchestration driven by customer behavior, while campaigns are better suited for one-time or scheduled broadcasts to a defined audience.
+Journeys are designed for real-time, multi-step orchestration driven by customer behavior, while campaigns are better suited for one-time or scheduled broadcasts to a defined audience — or for inbound channel activations to the edge for low-latency personalization.
 Once you have decided on a campaign, you can then choose the campaign type that best fits your use case.

-This guide helps you choose based on execution style, data needs, and use case—with a quick comparison, decision tree, and concrete examples.
+This guide helps you choose between Journeys, Action campaigns, and API-triggered campaigns based on execution style, data needs, and use case — with a quick comparison, decision tree, and concrete examples.

 Quick comparison overview quick-overview